JakeDavisCodes/mystitron/devLog.md

 Finally managed to fix the issue by running ```sudo mariadb-upgrade --force``` to force mysql/mariadb to recreate some lost tables.

-Managed to finally connect local server to local db!ß
+Managed to finally connect local server to local db!